 [music: “Thule” by the Album Leaf]

-Our major funding partners are:
+Our funding partners include:

-And the Osprey Foundation, a catalyst for empowered, healthy, and fulfilled lives.
+The Osprey Foundation — a catalyst for empowered, healthy, and fulfilled lives.

 And the Lilly Endowment, an Indianapolis-based, private family foundation dedicated to its founders’ interests in religion, community development, and education.